 As for using this for off-page SEO, it can be incredibly useful when you find broken links with Check My Links.
 When you find a link to a 404 page, the chances are that there was once good content on it and other sites will be linking to it too.

-You can use Internet Archive to find out what this content was, recreate (and improve) it, and then outreach to other sites requesting they update the broken link back to the updated resource.
+You can use Web Archive to find out what this content was, recreate (and improve) it, and then outreach to other sites requesting they update the broken link back to the updated resource.

-Don’t ask me why, but for some reason around 2013, Google Alerts broke, and last time I checked it’s still not fixed.
+Don’t ask me why, but for some reason around 2013, Google Alerts broke, and although it’s been “fixed” since then, it hasn’t been updated to meet the needs of modern SEO.
 Talkwalker’s offering delivers either immediate, daily or weekly alerts when it finds whichever search term you are following on the web.

 These alerts are useful for no end of things; tracking brand mentions, tracking competitor mentions, unearthing new off-page opportunities via footprints and much MUCH more.